 Del Norte Titan does not have the largest Coast Redwood trunk, but among single-trunked Coast Redwoods, it is larger than Lost Monarch if basal stems are omitted from wood volume.

 Here is a view of the upper canopy.
 Very old and fairly complex.

 2009 data for Del Norte Titan redwood is 306.2' or 93.6 m high, 23.7' or 7.22 m diameter, and 37,200 cubic feet wood volume.
 The main trunk is still 12.1 feet diameter at 180 feet high, but quickly tapers where reiterated stems emerge.
 There were 43 reiterated stems which account for 9.5% of the total wood volume.

-Dr. Steve Sillett described one of the crown's most interesting features being accumulations of broken stems and branches trapped about 170 ft. up inside.
+Dr. Steve Sillett described one of the crown's most interesting features being accumulations of broken stems and branches trapped about 170 ft. up.
 These trap even more organic matter and form something described as floating rafts.

-Robert Van Pelt wrote about Del Norte Titan that it had 1222 AF points.
+Robert Van Pelt wrote Del Norte Titan had 1222 AF points.
 AF points are American Forests points, often used for champion species.
 At 106' up the trunk, two huge reiterated trunks also reach up for the sky.
 One of them was measured at 5' thick and 155' tall.

-This is Del Norte Titan redwood as it was on a rainy day back in 2008, when I saw it for the first time.
+Image: Del Norte Titan redwood on a rainy day back in 2008, when I saw it for the first time.